Please Read this page fully and carefully. It has important and new information.

 Upstairs is a loft which contains the sleeping area with a large bunk bed.
 There are no single beds.
 You must bring your own sleeping bag and sleeping mat.
 Please respect the space of other users.
 There are shelves on the wall opposite the beds and hooks to hang packs and stuff sacs from.
 Ear plugs are recommended to improve sleep quality.

-This year, a $3500 solar lighting system was added to the hut.
+In 2015, a $3500 solar lighting system was added to the hut.
 Under normal usage, three banks of light can be maintained during dark hours.
 Please only use the lights that are necessary for your purposes, but feel free to use whatever light you require.
 Note that the lights are on a two hour timer and will shut off after that time.
+Please do not adjust the time sequence.
+Just turn them on with a quick touch and turn them off when you don’t need them.
 Timing begins when they are switched back on.
 There are four USB chargers also located beside the switches.

 Outhouse facilities are located outside of the hut, around back.
 Please be respectful of the natural environment and only put human waste and toilet paper inside.
 There is a marked pee tree to the east of the hut on the way to the outhouse.
 Please use this whenever possible.
-Gray water can also be dumped beyond this tree next to the rock.
+Do not leave used tissue paper at the tree–the snow does eventually melt!
+Gray water can also be dumped beyond this tree next to the rock after it has been filtered.

 Please note that the Wendy Thompson Hut is located in the backcountry, in Avalanche Terrain Exposure Scale (ATES) Challenging terrain.
 The winter route is NOT marked, and you will be responsible for route-finding and navigating.